yoavweiss/recipes/pita_bread.md

 ## Ingredients

 * 5g of dried yeast or 20g of fresh yeast
-* 1 table spoon of brown sugar
+* 1 tablespoon of brown sugar
-* 1 table spoon of salt
+* 1 tablespoon of salt
-* 2 table spoons of olive oil.
+* 2 tablespoons of olive oil.
-* 1 kg of T45 flour (and a bit more flour to work the dough)
+* 1 kg of flour (and a bit more flour to work the dough)
 * ~680ml of lukewarm water (~40°C)

 ## Processing model